abmgis/abmgis/AppendixA/Acequias/README.md

 ![GUI logo](FigureA11.jpg)
 Graphical user interface of the Acequia-based agriculture model showing the spatial environment including land-use and charts recording the number of farmers (parciantes) and urban versus agricultural percentages during a representative model run.

-**Model Available at:** <http://www.css.gmu.edu/Acequias>Alternatively for a more upto date version of the model see: <https://github.com/eclab/mason/tree/master/contrib/geomason/sim/app/geo>.
+**Model Available at:** <http://www.css.gmu.edu/Acequias>.
+Alternatively for a more upto date version of the model see: <https://github.com/eclab/mason/tree/master/contrib/geomason/sim/app/geo>.

 **Reference:**